menu icon

 Course Summary

-We are a multidisciplinary department with expertise across the whole field of Jewish studies, ranging from history (ancient to modern) and political science to language (all phases of Hebrew, several other Semitic languages and Yiddish), literature, and gender issues.
-For more details of the specific research specialisations of our staff see the Hebrew and Jewish Studies website.
+Hebrew language and Jewish Studies have been taught at UCL since our founding in 1826.
+We are a multidisciplinary department with expertise across the entire field of Jewish studies, ranging from history (ancient to contemporary) and political science to language (all phases of Hebrew, several other Semitic languages and Yiddish), literature, and gender issues.

 Tuition fees